mcaliman/mcaliman.github.io/_posts/en/java/2014-07-14-sending-e-mails-with-attachments-in-java.md

 }
 ```

-Here follows the code of the main class, the class has specific methods for handling also the sending of mails with smtp authentication.
+Here follows the code of the main class.
+The class has specific methods for handling the sending of emails with SMTP authentication:

 ```java
 import java.io.File;